CassieMarie0728/my-awesomeness/README.md

 - [modood/hdkeygen](https://github.com/modood/hdkeygen) - This is a very simple and easy-to-use key/wallet generator for Bitcoin (BTC) and Ethereum (ETH).
 It's implemented in Golang and incorporates the BIP32, BIP39, BIP43, BIP44, BIP49, BIP84, BIP86, BIP173, SLIP44, and EIP55 protocols.
 This allows for the creation of keys, mnemonic seeds, and Hierarchical Deterministic (HD) addresses.
 - [mrusme/superhighway84](https://github.com/mrusme/superhighway84) - USENET-inspired, uncensorable, decentralized internet discussion system running on IPFS & OrbitDB (https://codeberg.org/mrus/superhighway84)
 - [mudler/LocalAGI](https://github.com/mudler/LocalAGI) - LocalAGI is a powerful, self-hostable AI Agent platform designed for maximum privacy and flexibility.
 A complete drop-in replacement for OpenAI's Responses APIs with advanced agentic capabilities.
 No clouds.
 Local AI that works on consumer-grade hardware (CPU and GPU).
-- [mudler/LocalAI](https://github.com/mudler/LocalAI) - :robot: The free, Open Source alternative to OpenAI, Claude and others.
-Self-hosted and local-first.
-Drop-in replacement,  running on consumer-grade hardware.
+- [mudler/LocalAI](https://github.com/mudler/LocalAI) - LocalAI is the open-source AI engine.
+Run any model - LLMs, vision, voice, image, video - on any hardware.
 No GPU required.
-Runs gguf, transformers, diffusers and many more.
-Features: Generate Text, MCP, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 - [nikhil1raghav/kindle-send](https://github.com/nikhil1raghav/kindle-send) - Send webpages, documents and bookmarks to kindle
 - [owncast/owncast](https://github.com/owncast/owncast) - Take control over your live stream video by running it yourself.
 Streaming + chat out of the box.
 - [photoprism/photoprism](https://github.com/photoprism/photoprism) - AI-Powered Photos App for the Decentralized Web 🌈💎✨